mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

    :language: modelica
    :lines: 2-

+.. todo:: rendering problems from square bracket backticks to backticks for x0

 The first step in this model is to declare the parameters ``nx``, ``nu`` and ``ny``.
 These represent the number of states, inputs and outputs, respectively.
 Next, we define the matrices ``A``, ``B``,